quacksecho/beer-money-tools/README.md

 Most of these are fast, low paying surveys which build up over time.
 I've tried to arrange them in my preferred order, which is lowest payout threshold to highest.

 * 1Q: http://1Q.com/r5rm2n (single-question surveys that pay out 25 cents instantly to your PayPal account)
+* PollPay: Find the app on your app store and use referral code LWL3M7FVFF to start with 19 cents.
+Payout by gift card starting at £5, for PayPal you need at least £10.
 * BigToken: https://invite.bigtoken.com/6mDZX5YkXgStSvW49 (Take payout once per quarter to your PayPal account)
 * Zap Surveys: https://bdr3.app.link/ZK18chuQWab (Cash out when you reach $25, PayPal, Amazon and others)